1. Timelines

 • Earthen Wars

-Fifth Age (Age of Progress) (AA) > 12,000
+Fifth Age (Age of Progress) (AA) > 9,001

 The Fifth Age, known as the Age of Progress, is an era defined by the fusion of arcane mastery and technological marvels.
-As civilization accelerates toward a new frontier, the boundaries between magic and science blur, and nations rise and fall upon the currents of innovation, trade, and war.
+As civilization accelerates toward a new frontier, the boundaries between magic and science blur, and nations flux and fall upon the currents of innovation, trade, and war.

 From the soaring spires of Thouran, the Metal City, where Rift Energy pulses through towering constructs, to the Imperial Academy of Bastile, where engineers and artificers weave spellcraft into machines, the world surges into an age of unparalleled advancement.
 Yet, even as great minds push the limits of possibility, the scars of past ages linger—some forgotten, others festering beneath the surface, waiting for their moment to emerge once more.